GerHobbelt/FlowType.JS/README.md

 ## What does Imageflex.JS do? ##

 Imageflex allows you to create a website without having to worry about how images are going to scale for different screen sizes.
-Imageflex allows for greater control of image widths by allowing users to define maximum and minium screen width that your DIV container should scale for.
+Imageflex allows for greater control of image widths by allowing users to define maximum and minium screen width that your image/DIV container should scale for.

 ## Using Imageflex.JS ##